Ser Geybin: Career

 Geybin began uploading videos to YouTube in 2012.
 He started out as a musician in YouTube and rose to fame in the Philippines by uploading comedy skits and pranks to the platform with his brothers: Allen Capinpin, also known as Chief Allen and Kelzy Capinpin, also known as Capt.
 Kelzy.

 According to Capinpin, he was inspired by fellow content creator Cong TV, who motivated him to start creating vlogs and comedy skits.

 Personal life

-Capinpin grew up in Cabanatuan City, Nueva Ecija, where he and his brothers also produce most of their vlogs.
+Geybin grew up in Nueva Ecija, where he and his brothers also produce most of their vlogs.
 For two decades, he and his family resided in a rental home.
 According to his mother, they occasionally struggled to pay the rent.
-In 2024, they surprised their mother with three newly built houses in Cabanatuan as a birthday and Christmas gift.
+In December 2023, they surprised their mother with three newly built houses in Cabanatuan as a birthday and Christmas gift.

-He is currently in a relationship with content creator and former teacher Elma Abesamis Asagra.
+He was in a relationship with content creator and former teacher Elma Abesamis Asagra.

+On a recent series of posts, the couple announced their breakup, leaving many fans with mixed opinions about the news.

+On June 2, 2026, Geybin's brothers Allen and Kelzy, his cousin Kalo, and his longtime partner Elma, released a vlog detailing the events that led to Geybin's hospitalization.
+They said they found Geybin having difficulty breathing, his eyes rolling upward and his body becoming rigid, and they immediately took him to a hospital.
+The family later said he was still under care and recovering after the incident.